Overview

 Weekly payments reduced, delayed, or stopped

-Use this pathway when the immediate problem is income disruption or payment rate pressure, including PIAWE miscalculation, capacity reductions, and section 39 pressure points.
+Use this pathway when the immediate problem is a delayed, reduced or stopped payment, including a PIAWE calculation issue, work-capacity decision or section 39 limit.

 Match signal: